GeekMasher/tracepath/README.md

 # Bugs and Fixes
 - More Debugging and Error Checking Needed
-- Make the code a little more robust and user friendly
+- Make the code a little more robust and user friend